Introduction to Presentation Rework

 Watch a short video [2.10 min] on how the raw presentation looks like ..

 Reworked Presentation : I thought about the following things when I sat down to rework the presentation

-- Who is audience : I believe this presentation would be presented to somebody who
+- Who is audience : I believe this presentation is meant for the senior management

 - Mocking the Presentation : This is where I start wearing the designer’s hat and put down visualizations (how the slides will look) on paper.
 It is extremely important to do a mock because: